AlexKMarshall/interactive-comment-section/notes.md

 install prisma, set up schema
 install nexus and apollo server micro etc. There are currently some type issues as nexus doesn't support graphql 16 so pin it at ^15.8.0
 Installing genql to do the querying on the frontend. the genql cli has a dependency on graphql@\* so this always instlals latest version.
 That then conflicts with 15.8.0, so we have to use a yarn resolution to downgrade the one genql uses

+to connect to postgres we can use a docker compose file. to have separate setups for dev and test we can extend/override the config and pass multiple yml files to docker compose.
+To have multiple environment variables available to prisma we can use dotenv cli to load up the environment variables.
+That way we can have .env.development.local with one database_url in it and .env.test.local with a different one